Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 4. [Usage-metrics resource group deployment](#usage-metrics-resource-group-deployment) — the long-term usage-metrics database and its shared reader.

-5. [Adding DNS zones and endpoints](#adding-dns-zones-and-endpoints) — the shared DNS zones and corresponding Front Door endpoints for iOS and photon traffic.
+5. [Adding DNS records and endpoints](#adding-dns-records-and-endpoints) — the shared DNS records and corresponding Front Door endpoints for iOS and photon traffic.

 With the common infrastructure in place, deploy individual instances using their own documents: [iOS](iosdeploy.md), [Android](androiddeploy.md), [photon](photondeploy.md), and the [links site](linksdeploy.md).